Joseph-D-Bradshaw/flusso/README.md

 - race conditions
 - and so on.

-Instead, Python provides two special generic `Option` and `Result` to deal with the above cases.
+Instead, Rust provides two special generic `Option` and `Result` to deal with the above cases.

 flusso implements the `Option` & `Result` types for python.